snowleopard/build/README.md

 * Run `stack test` to execute all the provided build systems on a very simple example.
 * Run `stack haddock` to generate HTML documentation of all the interfaces.
 * Read the code, particularly [System.hs](src/Build/System.hs) which is the concrete implementation of all build systems.
-Following the imports (or the Haddock documentation) will lead you to all the consistuent parts.
+Following the imports (or the [Haddock documentation](https://hackage.haskell.org/package/build)) will lead you to all the consistuent parts.

 ## Further Activities

 There aren't really any.
-The code served as a proving ground for ideas, and it's existence both allows confirmation that our conclusions are valid, and opportunity to cheaply conduct further experiments.
-However, the code is a useful adjoint to the paper, it is not essential to it (other than we wouldn't have been able to discover what we did without an executable specification).
+The code served as a proving ground for ideas, and its existence both allows confirmation that our conclusions are valid, and opportunity to cheaply conduct further experiments.
+Although the code is a useful adjoint to the paper, it is not essential to it (other than we wouldn't have been able to discover what we did without an executable specification).